Skip to content

 cap = cv2.VideoCapture(video_path)

-• Purpose: cv2.VideoCapture opens the video file specified by video_path.
+• cv2.VideoCapture opens the video file specified by video_path.
 It creates a video capture object cap that allows reading frames from the video.

 4. Read Frames in a Loop: